 If you’re like a lot of social media marketers, you will spend a lot of time searching for content to post on social media.
-This is often referred to as ‘content curation‘ and we’ve spoken to marketers who spend up to a day a week finding useful content to post on their networks.
+This is often referred to as ‘content curation‘ and we’ve spoken to marketers and other professionals who spend up to a day a week finding useful content to post on their networks.

 As Neil Patel points out on the QuickSprout blog – curated content on social media account for 47% of all clicks, and given it’s much more time-efficient to curate content produced by other people, than create new content again and again, it’s well worth the time investment to share curated content on social media channels.

 But as Neil Patel writes in another blog for Buffer:

 Even though social media tools do the posting for you, they don’t find the content to post.
 This is your job.